mfranzke/datalist-polyfill/README.md

 Supported by Christian, Johannes and Michael / @mischah.
 Thank you very much for that, highly appreciated !

 ## Changelog

+### Version 1.7.0 - 2017/06/29
+As mentioned by @aFarkas [within his review](https://github.com/h5bp/html5please/issues/18), `option` elements could be of some different formats.
+This release especially follows [the spec](https://www.w3.org/TR/html5/forms.html#the-datalist-element) regarding the aspect that "Each suggestion has a value and a label.".

 ### Version 1.6.2 - 2017/06/28
 Optimized the behavior to select the entries within the polyfilling `select[multiple]` on using the up and down arrow keys from the polyfilled `input[list]`.